keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/n19nDBT.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
-As you can see, there are some extensions that are not enabled.
+As you can see, some extensions are not enabled.
 You have to go back to IIS and enable them.
 </p>
 <br />